Netatalk/netatalk/doc/manual/Dircache.md

 it does not detect changes made outside of Netatalk (e.g. local filesystem changes, or modifications by other file sharing services such as Samba).

-By default (with *dircache validation freq = 1*), Netatalk performs a *stat()* operation on every access to validate that the cache entry still matches the storage layer.
+With *dircache validation freq = 1*,
+Netatalk performs a *stat()* operation on every access to validate that the cache entry still matches the storage layer.
 While the cache still avoids most I/O operations, this ctime check adds some overhead.
-When Netatalk is the only process accessing a storage volume, you can set a high *dircache validation freq* value (e.g. 100) to skip most of these extra *stat()* calls, reducing load on the storage and page-cache layers.
+The default of 100 assumes Netatalk is the only process writing the volume and skips most of these extra *stat()* calls, reducing load on the storage and page-cache layers.
+When any other process modifies a volume, share it with *multi protocol = yes*
+(which defaults this option to 1 together with the other coherency settings), or set 1 explicitly.

 If a dircache entry is found to be stale when accessed, Netatalk gracefully detects the issue,